rixx/cutebit-content/content/conferences/djangoconeu17-19.md

 ### Mistake 1: Validate, then build.

 No battle plan survives first contact with the enemy - same with software.
-Consider (strongly. repeatedly.) talking to your potential users and customers first, to find out if you're on to a hobby project or an actual business.
+Consider (strongly.
+Repeatedly.) talking to your potential users and customers first, to find out if you're on to a hobby project or an actual business.
 Don't conflate the two.